 There is likely to be a lack of facilities, both in terms of skill and funds.
 It may be necessary to reevaluate digital activities in light of their existing relevance in the present climate.
 New issues and possibilities may arise with more intensity as a result of these changes.

 Transformation may be so substantial for some companies that their protracted strategic plan needs to be reevaluated.
-Furthermore, any digitalization strategy that does not provide benefit at each stage will need to be rethought.
+Furthermore, any digitalization strategy that does not provide benefits at each stage will need to be rethought.

 With digitalization at the forefront, the most important thing is to keep experimenting and innovating.
 Businesses can emerge from the battleground stronger, more flexible, and more customer-focused than they were before.